 EDL = 1 W x 24 h/day = 24 Wh/day

-This means that a primary battery system will be depleted by 24 watt-hours every day it operates, and that a renewable energy system should produce at least that much energy in one day of operation, having taken into account battery charge efficiency.
+This means that the energy source need to provide 24 watt-hours every day it operates.

 Duty cycle

+The above energy daily load calculation can be modified by the following formula, if the load can be cycled.

 Therefore, a cyclic daily load of 1 watt that operates 24 hours per day having a character of 3 seconds ON and 3 seconds OFF, is expressed as a daily load of: